 Public assistance fraud occurs when somebody applies for public assistance when they are not entitled to receive the benefits.
 This may mean failing to disclose or under-reporting employment, income, or assets.
 At random, these agencies will run applicants' social security numbers to see if the applicant is failing to disclose employment or income.
 These agencies - such as Department of Children and Families, Department of Economic Opportunity, and Department of Financial Services - have fraud investigators who then compile data on the applicants to submit to local law enforcement.

 Welfare fraud, unemployment fraud, food stamp fraud, and childcare benefit fraud are four common types of public assistance fraud.
 In Florida, public assistance fraud is a third-degree felony punishable by up to five years in prison.
 However, prosecutors can also charge you with other felonies, such as grand theft, in addition to fraud.

 In Broward County, Pretrial Intervention (PTI) is not available for public assistance fraud cases.
 In Miami-Dade County, PTI may be available if you have no prior criminal history, the investigator consents to your participation, and the total restitution amount is $5,000 or less.
 If you plead guilty or no contest to a fraud-related charge, you cannot seal that charge from your record.

 Contacted by a State Agency?
 Talk to Eric M. Matheny First.

 The Law Offices of Eric M. Matheny, P.A. has successfully represented clients charged with welfare fraud, unemployment fraud, food stamp fraud, and childcare benefit fraud.
-If you have been accused of a white collar crime in Broward County, Miami-Dade County, or other surrounding area in South Florida, do not wait until the last minute to receive dedicated legal counsel.
+If you have been accused of a white collar crime in Broward County, Miami-Dade County, or other surrounding area in Miami-Dade County, do not wait until the last minute to receive dedicated legal counsel.

 “Eric is a great lawyer.”- Former Client